m1m1s1ku/thiweb-crypt-n-decrypt/README.md

 ## Install :

--> Go to chrome settings
+- Go to chrome settings
--> "Extensions" tab
+- "Extensions" tab
--> Drop packed extension (.crx) or "Load unpacked extension" after git clone
+- Drop packed extension (.crx) or "Load unpacked extension" after git clone

+## Dev :
+- Load unpacked extension
+- The main code is in inject/inject.js
+- The Popup is in page_action/page_action.html